 Ah, Harajuku.
 With its crepes and youth fashion and all that.
 Had an obligatory (Tiramisu) crepe here and while sipping coffee later, I thought, hmm, this area really feels “Ann Takamaki.”
 Even the manikins resemble her.

-Ichigaya Fishing Spot
+Ichigaya Fishing Pond

 Interestingly, this was my most important “must-go” Persona 5 Tokyo attraction when planning my itinerary.
-Which is weird given I have never ever fished in my whole life.
+Which is weird given I have never, ever fished in my whole life.
 (Don’t intend to start too)

 Okay.
 Big mistake here.
 I forgot all Persona 5 Meiji Shrine scenes took place at the shrine itself, not at the famous entry wooden torii.
 And so I photographed the wrong thing.
-But oh well, it’s a substantial walk from the tori to the shrine, and my legs were worn out when I was there.
+But oh well, it’s a substantial walk from the torii gate to the shrine, and my legs were worn out when I was there.

 National Diet Building (Nagatagno in P5)

 I got here a little too late, and so the fully darkened sky and the flood-lit tower was a photography contrast nightmare.
 Looking back, it was still fun in a silly way.
-I was continuously shuffling to-and-fro a pedestrian crossing in order to get a centred shot of the building.
+I was continuously shuffling to and fro a pedestrian crossing in order to get a centred shot of the building.
 I was probably being eyed by security without me knowing.